Fathers' and Children's Equality

 The United States Supreme Court has upheld the Civil Right of similarly situated persons to band together, form a self-help group like FACE, assist each other with their common problems and legal issues, and/or hire or recommend lawyers to represent them, free of threat of being charged with Unauthorized Practice of Law.
 See: N.A.A.C.P. v.
 Patterson, 357 U.S. 449 (1958), N.A.A.C.P. v.
 Button, 371 U.S. 415 (1963) and Brotherhood of Railroad Trainmen v.
 Virginia ex rel.
 Virginia State Bar, 377 U.S. 1 (1964).

 Although the name of the organization is Fathers' and Children's Equality, membership is not limited to men.
 FACE offers its services to all non-custodial parents and their loved ones regardless of gender.
-More than half of the initial calls received on FACE's hotline are from women, and approximately 20% to 25% of our members and supporters are women.
+More than half of the initial calls and emails FACE receives are from women, and approximately 20% to 30% of our members and supporters are women.
 These include not only non-custodial mothers, but also grandmothers, aunts, cousins, second wives, girlfriends, daughters and all the others effected by separation from extended family members.

 Laws, court rules, court procedures and court customs are different from state to state.
 FACE is based in New Jersey.
 Our legal expertise is primarily in family court in New Jersey and, to a lesser degree, a few other nearby states.
 Although FACE welcomes all new members, we strongly suggest that you find and join and participate in a support group in the state that has jurisdiction in your case.
 If no such group exists in your state, we will welcome you to join FACE, and also recommend that you join one of the national noncustodial parents' rights groups.
 If you can't find such a group, contact FACE for referrals.